johnnygreeney/CardanoForTheMasses/Chapter-4-Shelley.md

 - It would entangle things that should be logically separate.
 The Shelley ledger, in the abstract method, is made up of three parts: a Byron chain, a Shelley chain, and a hard fork combinator that connects the two.
 Without abstractions, such separation of concerns would be more difficult to establish, resulting in code that was more complex to comprehend and maintain

 - Abstract code is less likely to include flaws.
-For example, since the dual ledger combinator is polymorphic  in the two ledgers it combines, and they are of different types, IOG couldn’t construct type correct code that attempts to apply the main block to the auxiliary ledger
+For example, since the dual ledger combinator is polymorphic[^42] in the two ledgers it combines, and they are of different types, IOG couldn’t construct type correct code that attempts to apply the main block to the auxiliary ledger

 - When the time inevitably comes to instantiate the consensus layer for a new blockchain, writing it in an abstract manner from the start forces IOG to think carefully about the design and avoid coupling things that shouldn’t be coupled, or making assumptions that may or may not be true in general.
 It might be difficult to fix such issues once the design has been implemented.

 To achieve all of this, a programming language with exceptional abstraction capabilities is required, and Haskell is well equipped in this regard.

 **January 10, 2021.
-Please explain Cardano being 100x more decentralized than BTC or others, how is this calculated?** CH:
+Please explain Cardano being 100x more decentralized than BTC or others, how is this calculated?** CH:[^43]

 >It’s calculated by those who produce blocks, so if you have a hundred times the unique entities producing blocks, then we say it’s a hundred times more decentralized, but there are many measurements of decentralization.
 You can look at network propagation, so how many full nodes you have.
 You can look at unique development entities responsible for it …you can look at the funding sources and see how many unique funding sources are there.
 You can see the totality of the user count…
 >